-Current/former doctoral trainees and post-doctoral fellows are eligible to apply and must, in their CIHR application, specify the value -add that the HSI Fellowship will bring to their current training with the same organization.

-- Current/former research interns are eligible to apply if their internship was 12 months or less in duration and must, in their CIHR application, specify the value add that the HSI Fellowship will bring to their current training with the same organization. - Current/former employees and individuals on paid contract with the organization are ineligible to apply.
+- Current/former doctoral trainees and post-doctoral fellows are eligible to apply and must, in their CIHR application, specify the value -add that the HSI Fellowship will bring to their current training with the same organization. - Current/former research interns are eligible to apply if their internship was 12 months or less in duration and must, in their CIHR application, specify the value add that the HSI Fellowship will bring to their current training with the same organization. - Current/former employees and individuals on paid contract with the organization are ineligible to apply.
 Individuals on paid contract are viewed as contract employees of the organization.
 The HSI Fellowship is not intended to serve as a vehicle to extend paid contract work.
 However, the exception to this is in the case of large organizations (defined as 500 or more employees), with multiple branches/departments/divisions, and where the fellow would be embedded in a different branch/department/division than their current one and be supervised and mentored by a different Vice President (or equivalent) than that to which they currently report for their employment.

-Applications in this scenario are strongly encouraged to pay close attention to peer review criterion #4: Potential value-add to the applicant and the host partner organization.
+Applications in this scenario are strongly encouraged to pay close attention to peer review criterion #4: Potential value-add to the applicant and the host partner organization: 4(a) Extent to which the HSI Fellowship will add value to the trainee's doctoral or post-doctoral training; and 4(b) Extent to which hosting the fellow will add value to the organization.

-41. Question: My host partner organization and I are keen to get started on the work.
+43. Question: My host partner organization and I are keen to get started on the work.
 Can I accept a short-term contract with my host partner organization while I await the fellowship notice of decision?